RealistikOsu/USSR/README.md

 ## Extras
 Alongside the main score server portion, USSR features multiple tools available within the CLI to assist you with your server!

+## MySQL Database and Nginx Config
+Within the `extras` folder in the repo are the MySQL database required for the score server (and the RealistikOsu stack) alongside the recommended Nginx config.
+This is to provide everyone the best experience setting up and avoid any accidental missing tables.

 ### PP System Estimation Tool
 ![Result Example](https://i.imgur.com/nkd09L5.png)
 This tool aims to help you experiment with new PP system changes, displaying the effects it would have on a user's scores.